 Instructions

-- Process or blend the first 10 ingredients in a food processor or blender until obtaining a homogeneous mixture.
-Put the ribs in a large, deep rectangular baking pan, spread the mixture over the ribs and marinate for 1 hour at room temperature.
+- MARINADE THE RIBS: Put the spare ribs in a large abking sheet, spread the mixture evenly all over the ribs (do NOT simply pour it), and marinate for 1 hour at room temperature.

 ** Nutrition labels on easyanddelish.com are for educational purposes only.
 This info is provided as a courtesy and is only an estimate, since the nutrition content of recipes can vary based on ingredient brand or source, portion sizes, recipe changes/variations, and other factors.
 We suggest making your own calculations using your preferred calculator, based on which ingredients you use, or consulting with a registered dietitian to determine nutritional values more precisely.